-Palmer, Alaska-(By Mail)-You ean't find a man among the unshaven, tobacco spitting oldtimers who inhabit this wild Matanusks valley who speaks badly of its soil.
+OF THE JOURNAL STAFY Palmer, Alaska-(By Mail)-You can't find a man among the unshaven, tobacco spitting oldtimers who inhabit this wild Matanusks valley who speaks badly of its soil.
 Even the dour boys back in the hills, who since Klondike days have been "clean mad for the muck called gold," concede its fertility.

 Small wonder then that not one of Small wonder then that not one of the new colonists from Wisconsin, Michigan and Minnesota has ut-tered a complaint against the soil they have come to till.
 Take Nicholas Weiler of Medford, Wis.
-He digs his booted toe into the bi- sandy loam, fashions a tiny pile and rolls it between his cupped hands.
+He digs his booted toe into the b1- sandy loam. fashions a tiny pile and rolls it between his cupped bands.
+Leam 12 Feet Deen